Poker Freerolls – Find The Best Free Tournaments and Win

 If you see a good spot to build your stack, don’t be afraid to go for it.

 For example, if you have a strong flush draw and there is some action in front of you, don’t overthink it.
-You can jam your stack in and try to realize your EV, by either picking up the pot or have a good gamble to build your stack.
+You can jam your stack in and try to realize your EV by either picking up the pot or having a good gamble to build your stack.